vitessio/website/content/en/docs/22.0/reference/vreplication/flags.md

 Alternatively, you can use **relay_log_max_items** to set the limit based on the number of rows rather than total bytes.
 {{< /info >}}

-### vreplication_enable_http_log
+### vreplication-enable-http-log

 **Type** boolean\
 **Default** false\
 **Applicable on** target

-This will enable an additional HTTP endpoint — `/debug/vrlog` — which will produce a log of the queries executed on primary tablets in the target keyspace by all VReplication workflows that are in the running/replicating phase.
+This will enable an additional HTTP endpoint — `/debug/vrlog` — which will produce a log of the events replicated on primary tablets in the target keyspace by all VReplication workflows that are in the running/replicating phase.
-This can be useful when debugging issues with VReplication workflows if you want to see the queries that are being executed via replication and how long they are taking.
+This can be useful when debugging issues with VReplication workflows if you want to see the events that are being replicated and how long they are taking.

 ### vreplication_max_time_to_retry_on_error